urielbitton/amplify-commerce/README.md

 - color code updates icons
 - add all info conts in admin pages (like infoCustomer when info icon click in table rows)
 - fix issue with loader when no user on admin & login pages
+- swap shipping methods in checkout for ones in the DB
 - implement trash cans for products, orders, coupons, etc...
 - let customers in account orders: change shipping, edit order, cancel order, cancel specific products.
 - detect with LS if user has used site before, if yes make profile icon redirect to login page, else redirect to create account page